 - Hutton Lodge ☆☆ – Cheap and cheerful, this quality gay and lesbian friendly accommodation offers great value and a good location.
 No-frills but comfortable and one of the cheapest private rooms on the island.

 - Container Hostel Penang ☆☆ – A seriously cool lifestyle travelogue featuring shipping containers and compact modernised rooms.
 We are living for these industrial chic vibes in such a creative space – they offer dorms or budget rooms, so if you don’t mind to share facilities this is a great option!

 While gay life in Penang may be subdued during the day, at night behind closed doors there is a small but thriving gay scene where locals and foreigners come together to celebrate diversity and pride.

 But hey!
 At least its more than the Melaka gay scene has to offer.
 Sadly there is no such thing as an openly gay bar in Malaysia – this could lead to serious problems for the bars owners including having licence being revoked, but there are places that are well-known in the local LGBT community as ‘gay friendly hangout’.

 Far more subtle than Kuala Lumpur (whose gay bars really push barriers) – but also without the police raids every few months or years – things can get crazy here and what better way could there be to get to know the locals than in Penang gay bar!
 Just don’t forget your common sense…

-- Beach Blanket Babylon – Late night trendy hangout beach side with the waves crashing meters from your feet.
-Not a gay bar in Penang but plenty of gay people hang out here for the ambience, especially when all the other bars close and no one wants to go home alone.
+- Beach Blanket Babylon – Late night trendy hangout beachside with the waves crashing meters from your feet.
+Not a gay bar in Penang but plenty of gay people hang out here for the ambiance, especially when all the other bars close and no one wants to go home alone.

 Gay Spas and Man Massage Penang